tsaad-dev/te/drafts/te-topo-profile/draft-busi-teas-te-topology-profiles.md

 # Security Considerations

 This document provides only information about how the TE Topology Model, as defined in {{!RFC8795}}, can be profiled to address some scenarios which are not considered as TE.

 As such, this document does not introduce any additional security considerations besides those already defined in {{!RFC8795}}.

 {: #iana}

 # IANA Considerations

 This document requires no IANA actions.

 {: numbered="false"}

 # Acknowledgments

-  The authors would like to thank Daniele Ceccarelli, Jonas Ahlberg and Scott Mansfield for providing useful suggestions for this draft.
+The authors would like to thank Vishnu Pavan Beeram, Daniele Ceccarelli, Jonas Ahlberg and Scott Mansfield for providing useful suggestions for this draft.

 This document was prepared using kramdown.

-  Previous versions of this document was prepared using 2-Word-v2.0.template.dot.
+Initial versions of this document were prepared using 2-Word-v2.0.template.dot.